Skip to Content

 When we were driving after the hurricane, our house still didn’t have power.
 We were doing everything we could in the car because we could charge our phones and electronics there.
 It would be fine to be without a laptop for a few days, but no phone would make it hard to keep in touch with worried family.

 During that time, I was scrolling through Facebook and saw a friend post about a solar battery charger.
 So smart!
-I wanted to order one, but our post office was closed for ten days so there was no way I would have been able to get it.
+I ordered one right from the car.

 Asheville's Earth Fare is expanding.
 Check out 17 Things To Know About Shopping At Earth Fare before one comes to your area.
 Get the list at www.drugstoredivas.net.